pyscript/pyscript/bridge/README.md

 ### Options

+  * **pyscript**: the release version to automatically import if not already available on the page.
+If no version is provided the *developers' channel* version will be used instead (for developers' purposes only).
   * **type**: `py` by default to bootstrap *Pyodide*.
   * **worker**: `true` by default to bootstrap in a *Web Worker*.
   * **config**: either a *string* or a PyScript compatible config *JS literal* to make it possible to bootstrap files and whatnot.
 If specified, the `worker` becomes implicitly `true` to avoid multiple configs conflicting on the main thread.